moritzdietz/pi-syncscript/README.md

 ```
 ./btsync.sh
 ```
-You can also provide a direct link to an ARM binarie that has been posted from the Administrators on the forum, but is not yet available through the getsync.com website.
+You can also provide a direct link to an ARM binary that has been posted from the Administrators on the forum, but is not yet available through the https://getsync.com website.
 You do this by using the syntax ```./btsync.sh yourURLhere```
 Please be mindful: by using other URLs/links I can not garantuee that the script will work like expected!
 Only use links provided by the Sync Staff on the forums or from the official BitTorrent Inc. website.